Cold Brew at Home

 Step 4: Securely place the lid on the jar and set the jar aside

 Step 6: After 16-20 hours, put sieve over another jar or bowl and pour out all contents in the coffee jar.
+Our suggested starting brew time is 17 hours Now you have cold brew!
+It will still be a little gritty at this point, so use a coffee filter:

 Want to try Nitro Home Brew?